 Special shoutout to our pals at A Match Made In Space, a couple-hosted movie podcast which was pretty much the direct inspiration for Modern Technology Watches!
 They specifically do 1980s movies, and are well worth a listen if you enjoy our show.

-Please note: this movie, and therefore this discussion about it, contains a surprising level of adult content for a kids’ movie.
+Please note: this film, and therefore this discussion about it, contains a surprising level of adult content for a kids’ movie.
 Listener discretion advised.

 Rob and Gila shake up the Modern Technology Watches format and go to their local cinema to catch a film neither of them has already seen, 2019’s Elton John biopic Rocketman.